MoonLightDE/CppMicroServices/README.md

 Install and Supported Platforms
 -------------------

-Extended documentation can be foun in docs directory of the MLDE main repository.
 At the moment of the last development artifact the library was staled in 2.X version, currently only Linux and some FreeBSD are supported.

 ### Build and install

 The 'cmake' process are used to compile and install:

-  1. Download source into it to compile: `mkdir build;cd build`
+  1. Download source into a directory
+  2. Prepare to compile: `mkdir build;cd build`
-  2. Configure it: `cmake .. -DLIBRARY_INSTALL_DIR=/usr/local/lib`
+  3. Configure it: `cmake ..`
-  3. Build: `make`
+  4. Build: `make`

+So once build and do a local unix like install: `make install`, and all files will be installed into the new `build/installed` directory due `PREFIX` are set to that path if not specified.

+There's some variables that can be override at build:

++ `CMAKE_INSTALL_PREFIX` : by default set to `installed` under current build dir compilation
++ `LIBRARY_INSTALL_DIR` : by default set to `{PREFIX}/lib` here will be the shared libs files
++ `AUXILIARY_INSTALL_DIR` : by default set to `{PREFIX}/lib/cmake/{PROJECT_NAME}` and are the cmake files

+There's some variables that can be set at install:

++ `DESTDIR` : by default set to `/` unless CMAKE_INSTALL_PREFIX were not set!

+If you override one of, all the path will be changed.
+Yeah when microcppservices started, those paths were set very bad!

-So once build and do a local unix like install: `make install`, if you wish this library documentation to be generated before install, you must have installed `doxygen`, the generated documentation will be at: `/usr/local/share/CppMicroServices/doc/`.
+If you wish this library documentation to be generated before install, you must have installed `doxygen`, the generated documentation will be at: `{PREFIX}/share/CppMicroServices/doc/`.

 Legal
 -----